rahil627/mind-of-rathewolf/docs/_posts/2015-10-10-only-yesterday.md

 As a smarter city person, she thinks of history of the society.

-> “If I could’ve worked like this as a child, my school essays would’ve been really interesting”
+<blockquote>“If I could’ve worked like this as a child, my school essays would’ve been really interesting”</blockquote>

 Need experience to write.